‼️ Check the AutoSnore Launch!

 ----- 💤 -----

-AutoSnore will not impact any previous settings, so your iPhone will work as normal at night.
-However, remember if you activate sleep mode on your iPhone or Apple Watch, this may silence calls and notifications.
+AutoSnore will not impact any previous settings with calls or notifications, so your iPhone will work as normal at night.

 ----- 💤 -----